 Let’s take a closer look at what leadership means and then explore six ways to grow as an art teacher leader.

 What is leadership?

 Erin shares a non-intimidating definition of leadership.
 She defines leadership as “collaboration and guidance.”
 These are two things you excel at as an artist and art teacher.
 You have a knack for looking at large groups of students and figuring out what they need.
 Why not apply those same skills to adults?
 Look at a large group of art teachers and figure out what they need.
 Work with other art teacher friends to figure out solutions and share those with the wider community.

-If you are fascinated by leadership within art education circles and the trickle-down impact you can make on students everywhere, we invite you to learn more about our new course, Ethics and Equity for Art Education.
+If you are fascinated by leadership within art education circles and the trickle-down impact you can make on students everywhere, we invite you to learn more about our new Master of Education in Curriculum and Instruction (MEd).
+Within this flexible online degree program, you will be able to specialize in Instructional Leadership in Art Education.
 Step into your leadership potential by making small-scale changes in your social and professional circles.
-Get in touch with an admissions counselor today to discuss your personal goals and art room needs.Get in touch with an admissions counselor!
+Talk to an admissions counselor today to learn more.

 Here are six small steps to tap into your leadership potential as an art teacher.

 1. Reflect on what you are already good at.